lmburns/wutag/README.md

     wutag [FLAGS/OPTIONS] <SUBCOMMAND> [TAGS/FLAGS]

 FLAGS:
+    -h, --help                Print help information
+    -V, --version             Print version information
     -i, --case-insensitive    Case insensitively search
-    -g, --global              Apply operation to all tags and files instead of locally -h, --help                Prints help information
-    -l, --ls-colors           Respect 'LS_COLORS' environment variable when coloring the output -r, --regex               Case insensitively search
+    -r, --regex               Case insensitively search
-    -v, --verbose             Display debugging messages on 4 levels (i.e., -vv..)
+    -g, --global              Apply operation to all tags and files instead of locally -l, --ls-colors           Respect 'LS_COLORS' environment variable when coloring the output -v, --verbose             Display debugging messages on 4 levels (i.e., -vv..)
-    -V, --version             Prints version information

 OPTIONS:
-    -c, --color <when>
-            When to colorize output [possible values: never, auto, always]

-    -d, --dir <dir>
-            Specify starting path for filesystem traversal

-    -m, --max-depth <depth>
-            Increase maximum recursion depth [default: 2]

-    -R, --registry <reg>
-            Specify a different registry to use [env: WUTAG_REGISTRY=]
+    -d, --dir <DIR>...
+Specify starting path for filesystem traversal -m, --max-depth <num>         Increase maximum recursion depth from 2 -R, --registry <REG>          Specify a different registry to use -c, --color <when>            When to colorize output -e, --ext <extension>...
+Filter results by file extension -E, --exclude <pattern>...
+Exclude results that match pattern

 SUBCOMMANDS:
+    list                 Lists all available tags or files set                  Set tag(s) on files that match the given pattern rm                   Remove tag(s) from the files that match the provided pattern clear                Clears all tags of the files that match the provided pattern search               Searches for files that have all of the provided 'tags' cp                   Copies tags from the specified file to files that match a pattern edit                 Edits a tag
     clean-cache          Clean the cached tag registry
-    clear                Clears all tags of the files that match the provided pattern cp                   Copies tags from the specified file to files that match a pattern edit                 Edits a tag
-    list                 Lists all available tags or files rm                   Remove tag(s) from the files that match the provided pattern search               Searches for files that have all of the provided 'tags' set                  Set tag(s) on files that match the given pattern print-completions    Prints completions for the specified shell to stdout
+    print-completions    Prints completions for the specified shell to stdout

 See wutag --help for longer explanations of some base options.